Acupuncture and the ART of Conception

 Patients are commonly treated for three to four months before an insemination, in vitro fertilization (IVF), or donor-egg transfer.

 The Pre- and Post- Embryo Transfer Treatments.
 One of the most important implementations of TCM during an IVF treatment is what is commonly referred to as Pre- and Post- Transfer Treatments.
 The chances of conception increase when reproductive-specific acupuncture is administered prior to and shortly after the embryo is transferred to the uterus during an IVF treatment.
-Recent scientific studies have demonstrated that acupuncture immediately prior to and after embryo transfer assists fertility outcomes by improving uterine artery blood flow, decreasing uterine contractions, supporting endometrial lining and implantation and increasing pregnancy rates.
+Recent scientific studies with IVF and acupuncture for infertility, have demonstrated that acupuncture immediately prior to and after embryo transfer assists fertility outcomes by improving uterine artery blood flow, decreasing uterine contractions, supporting endometrial lining and implantation and increasing pregnancy rates.

 Fertility & Sterility, Vol.77, No. 6, Human Reproduction, Vol. 22, No.4